 The Unique Bond between Man and Machine

-Grand Rapids, MI (February 12, 2016) – One popular insurance commercial has a young woman professing her love for her car “Brad”, which was just totaled, but this depiction isn’t far from true.
+Grand Rapids, MI (February 12, 2016) – Do you love your car?
+You are not alone.
+One popular insurance commercial has a young woman professing her love for her car “Brad”, which was just totaled, but this depiction isn’t far from true.
 A recent study found American drivers do fall in love with their vehicles for a variety of reasons, dote on them with care and customization, and then mourn their loss when they are sold or totaled.

 So what do Americans love about their cars?
 Of course it’s hard to pick just one thing, so most car owners had more than one answer.
 Color and style top the list for nearly 50% of respondents (48.15%), with power and performance following closely behind at 40% (40.7 4%).
 For others, it’s a matter of independence and pride, as 30% (29.63%) cited the independence their vehicle gives them as their key crush, while nearly 15% (14.81%) said their pride in paying it off helped inspire their love.

 How do drivers’ cars make them feel?
 Just like a great outfit, it can project confidence.
 Some 80% (80.77%) said their cars make them feel confident, an outward reflection of their achievements.
 Nearly 12% (11.54%) said their cars inspire their internal Van Halen, making them feel like a rock star.
 Cars also make drivers feel cool, for 8% (7.69%) and like a race car driver, also at 8% (7.69%).